 Our mission is to provide educational materials for five key audiences: elementary school, middle school and high school students and teachers, including homeschool families; people visiting the cemetery, including families with children; and lifelong learners—anyone curious to learn more about the cemetery and its history.
 The materials, created by a team of educators, historians and instructional designers, will bring the rich history and cultural significance of ANC to as many people as we can reach.

 What Kind of Materials Are Provided?

 Our program is organized around “modules,” which are instructional units on a particular theme or topic.
 Each module includes multiple lesson plans, walking tours and readings that explore the theme from different angles.
 Over the next five years, a total of 27 modules will be developed and released.
 The first three modules, available now, are:

-• The African American Experience at Arlington National Cemetery
+• African American History at Arlington National Cemetery

 • The Spanish-American War

 A module on the Tomb of the Unknown Soldier will be released this fall.
 Future modules will examine every major U.S. military conflict and the contributions of American service members in the arts, medicine, science and technology, politics and more.

 Go to https://education.arlingtoncemetery.mil/ to explore and download the materials.
 We will be uploading new lessons and modules throughout the year, so please check back often.